creditkarma/good-influx/README.md

   - `[wreck]` - configuration object to pass into [`wreck`](https://github.com/hapijs/wreck#advanced).
 Defaults to `{ timeout: 60000, headers: {} }`. `content-type` is always "text/plain".
   - `[udpType]` - UDP type; defaults to `udp4`.
 Probably not necessary to change, but more documentation is available on the [NodeJS Dgram Documentation](https://nodejs.org/api/dgram.html#dgram_dgram_createsocket_type_callback)
   - `[metadata]` - arbitrary information you would like to add to your InfluxDB stats.
 This helps you query InfluxDB for the statistics you want.
-    - *Note: Currently added to the fields, which is not really a correct usage of InfluxDB.
-We may move this info to the tags in a future release.*

 ## Series